akarazniewicz/smd/README.md

 ### Non-goals

 * By design this code has no training capabilities at all.
 All training related code is either removed or reduced to bare minimum.
-If You would like to train, finetune or transfer learning - use [mmdetection framework](https://github.com/open-mmlab/mmdetection).
+For training, finetuning or transfer learning - use [mmdetection framework](https://github.com/open-mmlab/mmdetection) and use trained model with smd for CPU inference.

 ### Implemented architectures